Wondering what there is to do in Thailand for couples who love a bit of adventure and being outdoors? Well you’ve come to the right place!

 Eco-certified and the winner of numerous tourism awards, the highlight (besides flying at top speed through the jungle) is the chance to spot an elusive gibbon, one of Thailand’s most fascinating animals.

-With two locations in Chiang Mai and close to Bangkok, it’s well worth booking you and your partner onto a day out with Flight of the Gibbon during your couple travels around Thailand.
+With two locations in Chiang Mai and close to Bangkok, it’s well worth booking you and your partner a day out with Flight of the Gibbon during your couple travels around Thailand.